Uralstech/uralstech.github.io/_posts/2024-02-22-ezrSquared-Development-Update.md

 ### Keyword-Arguments For Functions!

-You can now provide infinite keyword-ed arguments to your functions/object initializers!
+You can now provide infinite keyword arguments to your `function`s and object instance initializers!
 They work just like in any other language.

 ```ezrSquared
 function function_a with more as keyword_args do